The Mala Rijeka viaduct

 Curve card

-Banks often give a poor exchange rate, then charge a currency conversion fee as well.
+Most banks give you a poor exchange rate then add a foreign transaction fee on top.
 A Curve MasterCard means no foreign transaction fees and gives you the mid-market exchange rate, at least up to a certain limit, 500 per month as I write this.
-The balance goes straight onto one of your existing debit or credit cards.
+The money you spend on your Curve card goes straight onto one of your existing debit or credit cards.
 And you can get a Curve card for free.

 Express VPN